CharlesSieg/terraform-module-aws-elasticache-redis/README.md

-# devops-terraform-caching
+# terraform-module-aws-elasticache-redis

-A Terraform module for creating infrastructure used for caching.
+A Terraform module for provisioning an ElastiCache cluster with Redis at AWS.